-- Amend the authority of the department to round the level of required match from the nearest higher full percentage point to the nearest higher percentage that can be expressed in whole dollars relative to the amount of the grant. - Repeal descriptions of single, cooperative, and collaborative applications.
+- Amend the authority of the department to round the level of required match from the nearest higher full percentage point to the nearest higher percentage that will allow the match amount to be expressed in whole dollars. - Repeal descriptions of single, cooperative, and collaborative applications.
 This level of detail is more appropriate for the RFP. - Repeal the subsection that provides for different percentages of the grant that may be spent on administrative costs based on the different types of applications and creates a provision that allows the department to limit the amount of funding that may be spent on administrative costs to a level no higher than 15%. - Make minor language changes to clarify and simplify the rule.